shastialaganr/Customer_Behaviour_Analysis/README.md

 Highlight top-rated products in marketing
 Target high-revenue age groups

+📊Project Presentation:
+To experiment with AI-powered content generation and enhance storytelling, I created a structured presentation using **Gamma AI**.
+The presentation file is attached in this repository.

 🛠️ Tech Stack
 Python (Pandas, Data Cleaning, Feature Engineering) PostgreSQL (SQL Analysis)